Q. What is a 'Retirement Facility'?

 A. Our facility has commercial liability and 'care, custody & control' insurance coverages.
 We require you have liability insurance to cover claims involving your horse.

 Q. Will you haul my horse?

 Q. What fly control do you provide?

 A. We utilize fly predators, so most flies are not an issue here.
 We provide fly masks with ear covers and wipe-on fly control when needed.
-We use good sanitation, manure and weed management, and also attractant and sticky traps to control flying pests.
+We use good sanitation, manure and weed management.

 Q. How often is someone around to watch over the horses?